eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 negative.
 Please refer to [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present) for more information.

+So-called intermediaries form a special class of Relying Party.
 Article 5b (10) of the [eIDAS 2.0] Regulation states "Intermediaries acting on behalf of relying parties shall be deemed to be relying parties and shall not store data about the content of the transaction.".
 Such an intermediary is a party that offers services to Relying Parties to, on their behalf, connect to Wallet Units and request the User attributes that these Relying Parties need.
 The intermediary then sends the presented attributes to the 'end' Relying Party.
-This implies that an intermediary performs all tasks assigned to a Relying Party in this ARF on behalf of the 'end' Relying Party, in particular:
+This implies that an intermediary performs all tasks assigned to a Relying Party in this ARF on behalf of the 'end' Relying Party.
+In particular:

+1. The intermediary registers once as a Relying Party and obtain an access certificate (see [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance)) bearing its own name and Relying Party identifier.
-- Registering as a Relying Party, including registering the attributes the 'end' Relying Party wants to request, and obtaining an access certificate (see [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance)) and a registration certificate (see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered)) in the name of the 'end' Relying Party.
+2. Next, the intermediary will separately register each of the 'end' Relying Parties that uses its services,  including registering the attributes the 'end' Relying Party wants to request.
+The intermediary obtains a registration certificate (see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered)) showing the name of the 'end' Relying Party.
+The Registrar verify, in a manner to be decided by a Member State, that the intermediary is indeed using the services of the 'end' Relying Party.
+If all is correct, the Registrar will issue a registration certificate containing an additional attribute stating that the 'end' Relying Party is using the services of the intermediary.
-- Requesting the presentation of attributes from Wallet Units, using one or more of the flows described in [Section 4.4](#44-data-presentation-flows).
-- Sending the obtained access certificate and registration certificate (bearing the name of the  'end' Relying Party) to the Wallet Unit, and performing Relying Party authentication using the corresponding private key.
+3. When asked by an 'end' Relying Party, the intermediary will request the presentation of attributes from Wallet Units, using one or more of the flows described in [Section 4.4](#44-data-presentation-flows).
+For this, the intermediary will use their own access certificate (point 1. above) and the registration certificate of the 'end' Relying Party (point 2. above).
+4. The intermediary forwards the User attributes it obtained from the Wallet Unit to the 'end' Relying Party.
 There must be an interface between an intermediary and a Relying Party, over which the 'end' Relying Party can request the intermediary to request some User attributes from a Wallet Unit and that the intermediary uses to send back the attribute values presented by the Wallet Unit.
 However, specifying this interface or the (security) requirements with which it needs to comply, is out of scope of the ARF.
+In particular, it is not required that the User attributes are end-to-end encrypted between the Wallet Unit and the 'end' Relying Party, such that an intermediary would not be able to see them.

+Note that this approach implies that an intermediary (if it is acting only as an intermediary, and never as an 'end' Relying Party in its own right) will not need a registration certificate.
+Conversely, an 'end' Relying Party using the services of an intermediary will not need an access certificate.

+As discussed in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes), during a transaction, a Wallet Unit requests the User for their approval to present any User attributes to the Relying Party.
+In this process, the Wallet Unit informs the User about the authenticated identity of the intermediary (from the access certificate), and also about the identity of the 'end' Relying Party and the fact that this Relying Party is using the services of the intermediary (from the registration certificate).

 ### 3.12 Conformity Assessment Bodies (CAB)